 A little history is also in order.
 Tuck’s father is Andy Beckstoffer who after moving to the Napa area in the late 1960’s would later go on to establish Beckstoffer Vineyards.
-Today the Beckstoffers are Napa’s largest Independent family growers providing top notch fruit for a number of well known wineries.
-They have acquired several historical vineyards over time and their fruit is in extremely high demand among premium wineries.
-The Beckstoffers choose their vineyards carefully, selecting excellent terroir, but then also carefully micro-managing the vines and implementing leading viticultural practices.
-Not only do they own a number of a Napa Vineyards but they also own and manage vineyards in other Northern California counties including Lake and Mendocino.
-If you spend any sort of time in the Napa Valley you will definitely see some of their vineyards and signage.
+Today the Beckstoffers are one of Napa’s largest independent family growers providing premium grapes for a number of well known wineries.
+Beckstoffer Vineyards has acquired several historical and well-recognized Napa based vineyards over the decades – these ‘heritage vineyards’ are in extremely high demand among premium wineries.
+Beckstoffer Vineyards chooses its sites carefully, selecting excellent terroir, but then also carefully micro-managing the vines and implementing smart viticultural practices.
+Not only do they own a number of a Napa vineyards but they also own and manage vineyards in other Northern California counties including Lake and Mendocino.
+If one spends even a short time visiting the Napa Valley, one will soon hear about the Beckstoffer family or reference to some of their vineyards.

-Tuck Beckstoffer’s specialty in the wine business is farming; he grew working among the vines and quickly learned to recognize high quality vineyards.
-As a result he very carefully selects premium sites for his own wines and based on his family’s vineyard management company he has a plethora of vineyards to source from.
+Tuck Beckstoffer’s specialty in the wine business is farming; he was raised working among the vines and quickly learned to recognize high quality vineyard sites.
+As a result he very carefully selects premium sites for his own wines and based on his father’s vineyard management company he has a remarkable selection of vineyards to source from.
 Over time Tuck has established invaluable contacts with local farmers for single vineyard sources as well as having the luxury of being able to use fruit from some of the Beckstoffer’s holdings both in Napa and beyond.

-The 2007 Niveus (the Vinifera label) is a delightful blend of Sauvignon Blanc and Semillon.
-Some of the nicest Sauvignon Blancs we have tried in the Napa area are typically blends and this wine is no different.
-The keyword to this wine is more.
+The 2007 Niveus (the Vinifera label) is a delightful blend of Sauvignon Blanc and Sémillon.
+Some of the nicest Sauvignon Blancs we have tried in the Napa area are typically blends.
+The best descriptor for this wine is ‘more’.
 More fruit, more creaminess, more aromatics and more flavor.
-It was aged in French Oak, was aged surlie (helps bring out a more viscous rounded mouth feel), and malolactic fermentation was not allowed to occur.
+It was aged in French Oak, was aged surlie (helps bring out a more viscous and rounded mouth feel), and malolactic fermentation was inhibited.
 The richness of the mouth feel makes a pleasing impression with various stone fruit flavors including white peach, nectarine and apricot.
-There is also a nice long finish.
+The finish is also very long.

-Their vineyard in the Red Hills runs from about 1500 feet up to 2600 feet – the highest points of this appellation are slightly above 3000 feet, certainly much higher than what you will find in Napa.
-Tuck spoke of the challenges of starting a vineyard in this area.
+The Amber Knolls Vineyard in the Red Hills Appellation in Lake County (to the north of the Napa Valley) extends from about 1500 feet up to 2600 feet – the highest points of this appellation are slightly above 3000 feet, certainly much higher than what you will find in Napa.
+Tuck told us about the challenge of starting a vineyard in this area.
 Boulders of obsidian half the size of rooms were removed…or if you prefer another comparison, the size of cars.
-The shallow soils in this region are red and extremely rocky all composed of black glassy obsidian rock and gravel and there is excellent drainage.
-These are the perfect stress soils & conditions (or lack of soil) for growing Cabernet Sauvignon.
+The shallow soils in this region are red and extremely rocky – composed of black glassy obsidian rock and gravel combined with excellent drainage.
+These are ideal soils (or lack of soil) for growing Cabernet Sauvignon.